IKIM-Essen/ERMA/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥9.0-brightgreen.svg)](https://snakemake.bitbucket.io)
 [![Snakemake CI](https://github.com/IKIM-Essen/ERMA/actions/workflows/snakemake-ci.yml/badge.svg)](https://github.com/IKIM-Essen/ERMA/actions/workflows/snakemake-ci.yml)

-This **Snakemake**-based pipeline processes sequencing reads from epicPCR experiments to link antimicrobial resistance (AMR) genes with genus-specific 16S rRNA gene sequences from prokaryotic cells.
+This **Snakemake**-based pipeline processes sequencing reads from epicPCR experiments to link antimicrobial resistance (AMR) or other target genes with genus-specific 16S rRNA gene sequences from prokaryotic cells.
 It orchestrates all workflow steps, including database downloads, sequence alignment, read filtering, and the generation of visual reports, ensuring reproducibility and streamlined analysis.

-## Features
+## Feature overview
-- Downloads and prepares SILVA and CARD databases for use in the analysis.
+- Auto-downloads and prepares SILVA and CARD databases for use in the analysis
-- Converts raw FASTQ sequencing files to FASTA format.
+- Auto-downloads user-specified targets (UniRef )and adds it to the CARD database
-- Performs Diamond/Usearch sequence alignments against both CARD (AMR genes) and SILVA (16S rRNA).
+- Performs Diamond/Usearch sequence alignments against both databases
-- Integrates similarity search results to identify linked AMR and microbial markers.
+- Integrates similarity search results to identify linked AMR and microbial markers
-- Generates filtered results based on alignment quality and similarity thresholds.
+- Generates filtered results based on alignment quality and similarity thresholds
-- Produces graphical outputs such as genus abundance plots, boxplots, and tables.
+- Produces graphical outputs such as genus abundance plots, boxplots, and tables
-- Generates an HTML report summarizing the analysis.
+- Generates an HTML report summarizing the analysis

 ## Prerequisites